Jalmenus evagoras: Host plant selection

 A major factor in host plant selection is the presence of attendant ants.
 Female butterflies are more likely to oviposit on plants with ants.
 They can also tell the difference between different species of ants and identify the ones that are better suited to protect their young.
 The presence of other larvae can also influence oviposition, but this is a secondary effect of the larvae attracting more ants to the host plant.
 Females can also sense the nutritional quality of the plant, such as the nitrogen and water content in the leaves.
-Possible cues for this include the color of the leaf (darker green indicating higher nutritive value) and taste, once she has landed on the plant.
+Possible cues for this include the colour of the leaf (darker green indicating higher nutritive value) and taste, once she has landed on the plant.
 A combination of sensory cues are taken into consideration by the female butterfly before and after landing on the host plant to ensure that her eggs have an optimal chance of survival in the location she chooses.

 In Queensland, females tended towards younger Acacia trees for oviposition.
 In other locations, juveniles were discovered on older trees at a higher frequency.
 Larvae show a preference for terminal foliage in all host plant sizes.